Bachelor of Arts (BA) - Honours

 - Study of the application of medicine within economic and social agendas.

 - Examine various issues and dilemmas facing modern health policy creation, implementation and improvement, both in Canada and on the global scale.

 - Learn to express yourself in written position statements and in oral discussions and presentations.

 - Understand the political, anthropological and economic aspects of the ideas of “illness” and “wellness” in contemporary societies.

 - Benefit from guest speakers and practitioners from government and advocacy organizations in the classroom, as well as Indigenous healers.

 - Engage in group work, case studies, policy analysis, community-based interviews and workplace research, and course projects in health and healing that involve visual art, drama and literature.

-- Take field trips to explore relevant Toronto locations, and enjoy virtual field trips with global health practitioners, such as those from the UN World Food Program, to work on problem-based scenarios.
+- Take field trips to explore relevant Toronto locations, and enjoy virtual field trips with global health practitioners from UN agencies and international NGOs.

 The Health & Society program really makes you aware of what's going on.
 You get a variety of courses with topics that are so interesting, you have trouble choosing between them because you want to learn them all!
 You don't have to have a health background -- you'll still learn about a wide variety of issues that are applicable in everyday life.

 — Cat Cenkowski